 A financial advisor can help you build a financial plan that keeps you on track during turbulent times.
 Find a financial advisor today.

-Below, we break down the main provisions in the CARES Act that affect unemployment benefits.
+Here’s a breakdown of the main provisions in the CARES Act that affected unemployment benefits.

 Pandemic Unemployment Compensation (PUC)

-Most notably, PUC provides an extra flat amount of $600 a week to regular unemployment insurance and Pandemic Unemployment Assistance (PUA) recipients.
-This provision, effective through July 31, 2020, also applies to those receiving partial unemployment benefit checks.
+Most notably, PUC provides an extra flat amount of $300 a week to regular unemployment insurance and Pandemic Unemployment Assistance (PUA) recipients.
+This provision also applies to those receiving partial unemployment benefit checks.

 Eligible individuals may receive their payment in conjunction with their regular unemployment insurance benefit, or the government may provide PUC through a separate payment.
 However, the provision mandates that eligible recipients receive the compensation on a weekly basis.